4.1 TOAMatrix

 ## x y

-TOAMatrix objects show relative detection times to make the underlying data more human readable.
+TOAMatrix objects show relative detection times to make the underlying data more readable.

 The reference time stamp (0 seconds) is stored as the attribute "start_time".